LilJohny/HTMLCSS/src/articles/html_attributes.md

 - The href attribute provides address information for links
 - The width and height attributes provide size information for images
 - The alt attribute provides text for screen readers
-- At W3Schools we always use lowercase attribute names
+- We recommend you to always use lowercase attribute names
-- At W3Schools we always quote attribute values
+- We recommend you to always quote attribute values

 # HTML Attributes